Lucas-Jennings/Pat-Conroy-clicker/README.md

-JUST DOWNLOAD IT AND OPEN THE HTML
+Just download and open the HTML